 - Set your lawn mower blades one notch higher since longer grass holds more soil moisture.

 - It’s okay if your lawn goes brown in the winter.
-Dormant (brown) grass only needs to be watered every three to four weeks — less if it rains (17).
+Dormant (brown) grass only needs to be watered once a week or once every two weeks — less if it rains (16).